widmedia/start/README.md

 * functions.php: pure function definition file

 ### 4) Test & verification
-Selenium test scripts (written in python) may be found in the verify-folder.
+Selenium test scripts (written in python) may be found in the verification-folder.
-Still in an early stage and most probably will change its file location later on.
+Still in an early stage